Nancy64-bit/QMoney/README.md

-# QEats
+# QMoney
-A food Ordering Application
+A Stock Portfolio Analyzer